Bitcoin-Miner-Idle-Game/bitcoin-miner/README.md

 # bitcoin-miner
 Repository for the development of a bitcoin mining idle game.

+## Code license

+Code is licensed under the MIT license, which you can be found in the LICENSE file.

-## Licenses
+## Art content license

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

-This work is licensed under a
+All graphic content work is licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].

 [![CC BY-SA 4.0][cc-by-sa-image]][cc-by-sa]